 After months of pain down below I finally went to see Doctor Chinnery.
 He told me what I had begun to fear.
 My womb is deformed and I will never be able to have children.
 He told me it was probably something that happened to me as a child.
 I suddenly remembered when Emma had pushed me out of that tree house all those years ago.
 It was all her fault.
 She told me about Theodore’s war injury the other night too.
 Apparently, he had been shot, in the groin.
 So at least Emma won’t be having any children either, I don’t think I could bear that!

 I couldn’t believe what I was reading.
-I had gotten over how nasty and resentful Great Aunt Sally was coming across.
-She had always seemed such a sweet old lady, always handing out sweets to me and my brothers.
-Clearly, she had been quite different inside.
+I hadn’t gotten over how nasty and resentful Great Aunt Sally was coming across.
+She had always seemed such a sweet and dear old lady, always handing out sweets to me and my brothers.
+Clearly, she had been quite different on the inside.
 The thing that had caused me to pause and reread that particular entry was the bit about not being able to have children.
 If neither of them could have children then how could my Mother have been born?

 I thumbed my way past pages, ever forward, hoping to find some answers.
 I wish I had stopped there and not read further but I did.

 It seemed that they lived together, in this house and been quite happy together.
 Even Great Aunt Sally’s rantings seemed to die down a bit.
 I skimmed over snippets of parties and gatherings, Christmases and thanksgivings.
 Great Grandmother had moved in and eventually died.
 The passing of years played out in monologue until I stopped at an entry that made me shudder.